surifirstpin/biplus_documentation/docs/Dashboard.md

    -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.

-  >  **For Instance** if we want to refer to country A then all states falling under that country will be updated based on the selection made.

 **8.**     **Report Listeners** **( Refer image 5)**